-The introduction of single-site catalysts and the use of multiple reactors in the polyolefins industry has opened new routes to design resins with the desirable microstructure to optimize performance in specific applications.
-While this is good news for manufacturing, it presents a greater challenge for quality control because the currently used parameters show only partial information of the resin microstructure.
+The introduction of single-site catalysts and the use of multiple reactors in the polyolefin industry has opened new routes to design resins with the desirable microstructure to optimize performance in specific applications.
+While this is good news for manufacturing, it presents a greater challenge for quality control because the currently used parameters show only partial information of the resin’s microstructure.

 Melt Index (MI) and density are common parameters in process control and product definition that represent average molar mass and average composition respectively.
-However, with today’s sophisticated industrial resins, these parameters are very far from defining resin performance.
-A set of analytical techniques has been recently developed to detail additional parameters relevant to the resin performance.
+However, with today’s sophisticated industrial polymers, these parameters are very far from defining resin performance.
+A set of analytical techniques has been recently developed to detail additional parameters relevant to the resin’s performance.

-Within the Polyethylene (PE) family, the added information is essential especially in the case in dual reactor resins, as with pipe and blow molding products, or in the broad spectrum of linear low-density polyethylene (LLDPE) resins.
+Within the Polyethylene (PE) family, the additional parameters are essential, especially in the case of dual reactor resins, as with pipe and blow molding products, or in the broad spectrum of linear low-density polyethylene (LLDPE) resins.

-Figure 1 shows three different PE that, in spite of having the same Melt Index, they have completely different Molar Mass Distribution (MMD), and thus, completely different performance and processing behavior.
-This reveals that a separation technique such as Gel Permeation-Size Exclusion Chromatography (GPC/SEC) is needed to have an unequivocal characterization of the resin chemical structure.
+Figure 1 shows three different PE that, in spite of having the same Melt Index, they have completely different Molar Mass Distributions (MMD), and thus, completely different performance and processing behavior.
+This reveals that a separation technique such as Gel Permeation/Size Exclusion Chromatography (GPC/SEC) is needed to have an unequivocal characterization of the resin’s chemical structure.
 These techniques, which in the past demanded operation expertise and sophisticated equipment, are available today with a simplified design for quality control purposes (GPC-QC).

 A similar situation is that of PE copolymers, such as the three LLDPE resins shown in Figure 2.
 They all have the same comonomer content, expressed with the density parameter, but reveal completely different Chemical Composition Distribution (CCD) and thus, different performance and processing behavior.
 Once more, this shows that a separation technique is demanded to have unequivocal characterization; in this case, using Temperature Rising Elution Fractionation (TREF), Crystallization Analysis Fractionation (CRYSTAF) or Crystallization Elution Fractionation (CEF).

 Within the Polypropylene (PP) family, the most demanding structure is that of heterophasic or High Impact Polypropylene (HIPP).
-The routine analysis of the amorphous content (“xylene solubles”) is important but the analysis of the ethylene content and intrinsic viscosity in the two phases (crystalline and amorphous) provides additional information that can be critical to optimize the product’s performance.
-All these parameters can now be obtained automatically with the new CRYSTEX instrumentation based on a TREF separation process (CRYSTEX QC and CRYSTEX 42).
+The routine analysis of the amorphous content (or “xylene solubles” test) is important, but the analysis of the ethylene content and intrinsic viscosity in the two phases (crystalline and amorphous) provides additional information that can be critical to optimize the product’s performance.
+Soluble fraction, ethylene content and intrinsic viscosity parameters can now be obtained automatically with the new CRYSTEX instrumentation based on a TREF separation process (CRYSTEX QC and CRYSTEX 42).

 The increasing throughput of the new polyolefin manufacturing plants and the incorporation of complex multiple reactor-catalyst processes demand a closer control of the microstructure to prevent product variation with significant losses in off-grade production.
 The analysis of average properties such as MI, density, and amorphous fractions by rheological or spectroscopic techniques, although important in stable process conditions, on many occasions is not enough.
 The measurement of the distributions or additional parameters by separation techniques such as GPC-QC or CRYSTEX® QC is required.
 This is especially important during grade changes, where reaching the desired microstructure in the shortest possible time is crucial to reduce off-grade production.
 Simplified separation techniques capable of obtaining results in a short time are essential.